Undergraduate Course Descriptions

 Study of a single deity in the Hindu pantheon as illuminated in art, music, dance, drama, theological treatises, patterns of ritual, and texts both classic and modern.
 Special attention to Krishna's consort Radha, to Krishna's reception in the West, and to his portrayal on Indian television.

-RELI GU4305 Secular and Spiritual America.
+RELI GU4305 Secular & Spiritual America.
 4 points.

 Are Americans becoming more secular or more spiritual (not religious), or both?
 What are the connections between secularism and what is typically called non-organized religion or the spiritual in the United States?
 We will address these questions by looking at some of the historical trajectories that shape contemporary debates and designations (differences) between spiritual, secular and religious.

-RELI GU4307 Interactions of Buddhism and Daoism in China.
+RELI GU4307 Buddhis & Daoism in China.
 4 points.

-In this course we will read English scholarship that probes the complex relationships between Buddhism and Daoism in the past two millennia.
-Students are required not only to be aware of the complementarity and tensions between them, but to be alert to the nature of claims to religious distinction or mixing and the ways those claims were put forward under specific religio-historical circumstances.
-The course is designed for advanced undergraduate and graduate students in East Asian religion, literature, history, art history and anthropology.
+In recent decades, the study of the so-called “Buddho-Daoism” has become a burgeoning field that breaks down the traditional boundary lines drawn between the two Chinese religious traditions.
+In this course we will read secondary scholarship in English that probes the complex relationships between Buddhism and Daoism in the past two millennia.
+Students are required not only to be aware of the tensions and complementarity between them, but to be alert to the nature of claims to either religious purity or mixing and the ways those claims were put forward under specific religion-historical circumstances.
+The course is organized thematically rather than chronologically.
+We will address topics on terminology, doctrine, cosmology, eschatology, soteriology, exorcism, scriptural productions, ritual performance, miracle tales and visual representations that arose in the interactions of the two religions, with particular attention paid to critiquing terms such as “influence,” “encounter,” “dialogue,” “hybridity,” “syncretism,” and “repertoire.”
+The course is designed for both advanced undergraduate and graduate students in the fields of East Asian religion, literature, history, art history, sociology and anthropology.
+One course on Buddhism or Chinese religious traditions is recommended, but not required, as background.

 RELI GU4308 Jewish Philosophy and Kabbalah.
 4 points.